bihealth/sodar-docker-compose/README.md

 5. Run `./run_dev.sh`
 6. Configure and run the required SODAR server components locally on your workstation

+## Troubleshooting

+Solutions for common problems with running the environment are detailed in this subsection.

+### Conflicts with Existing Database Servers

+If you are already running Postgres, Redis or iRODS on your workstation in their default ports, these servers will fail to run in the Docker Compose network.
+To fix this you should either:

+- Temporarily shut down your existing server
+- Or, alter the forwarded ports and your environment file to connect to separate ports
+- Or, remove the servers from the Docker Compose network and use your existing development servers.

+**NOTE:** You should never use an existing iRODS server as the "test" iRODS server, as the server zone and users will get wiped out after each SODAR test!

 ## Maintainer Info

 This section section is only interesting for maintainers of `sodar-docker-compose`.